codefresh-io/argo-hub/workflows/git/versions/0.0.2/docs/clone.md

 # clone

 ## Summary
-Clone a repository into a provided output artifact.
-For use when the repository would be modified and pushed in subsequent steps.
-Eequivalent to : git clone url (with token)
+Clone a repository into a provided (output) artifact. git/clone template is for use with git/commit template.
+Equivalent to : git clone url (with embeeded token)
+If the artifact repository is not used for git/commit, them use git/clone-s3 instead.
-Beware: The workflow leaves the remote origin url and token exposed in the repository.
+Beware: When the template is done the (output) artifact has remote origin url and token stored in .git/config remote "origin".
 ## Inputs/Outputs

 ### Inputs